 Azure user-defined routes: This option provides networking without overlays.
 Disable Calico networking by setting

 calico/node.
 (Also called “policy-only mode”.)
 Refer to Configuring calico/node and Azure user-defined routes for more information.
-If you’re on Kubernetes, refer to Installing Calico for policy (advanced) for a sample manifest.
+If you’re on Kubernetes, see Self-managed-public-cloud).

 flannel (Kubernetes only): Refer to Installing Calico for policy and flannel for networking for specific instructions and a manifest.
 This option does use overlays.

 Azure CNI IPAM plug-in: Configure Calico to use the Azure CNI plug-in instead of the Calico CNI plug-in.

 Azure user-defined routes

 Create an Azure route table and associatе it with the VMs subnet.

 Enable IP forwarding enabled in your VM network interfaces.